 Qualification Testing: Formal testing, usually conducted by the developer for the consumer, to demonstrate that the software meets its specified requirements.

 Quality Assurance: (1) The planned systematic activities necessary to ensure that a component, module, or system conforms to established technical requirements.
-(2) All actions that are taken to ensure that a development organization delivers products that meet performance requirements and adhere to standards and procedures.
+(2) All actions are taken to ensure that a development organization delivers products that meet performance requirements and adhere to standards and procedures.
 (3) The policy, procedures, and systematic actions established in an enterprise for the purpose of providing and maintaining some degree of confidence in data integrity and accuracy throughout the life cycle of the data, which includes input, update, manipulation, and output.
 (4) The actions, planned and performed, to provide confidence that all systems and components that influence the quality of the product are working as expected individually and collectively.

 Quality Control: The operational techniques and procedures used to achieve quality requirements.

-Regression Testing: Rerunning test cases which a program has previously executed correctly in order to detect errors spawned by changes or corrections made during software development and maintenance.
+Regression Testing: Rerunning test cases in which a program has previously executed correctly in order to detect errors spawned by changes or corrections made during software development and maintenance.

 Review: A process or meeting during which a work product or set of work products, is presented to project personnel, managers, users, customers, or other interested parties for comment or approval.
 Types include code review, design review, formal qualification review, requirements review, test readiness review.

 Risk: A measure of the probability and severity of undesired effects.